worapod/member-system/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Hello 👋 I'm Jod Kritidet Chaijarung.
+Hello 👋 I'm Jod Kritidech Chayjarung.
 I have compiled scripts in various languages and most of them are shortcut techniques. or command functions that are used frequently which I have explained and prepared teaching materials at YouTube https://www.youtube.com/channel/UCDr56kr4iAxHhTCKUByyErw